Mastering Demos with EQ

 Working with frequency ranges

-I like to break my stereo demo mix into specific frequency ranges.
+In the Mastering Demos with EQ video, I show you how I break my stereo demo mix into specific frequency ranges.
 This allows me to treat each range in isolation.
 Once the frequency ranges have been treated we can then process the whole demo mix as one sound.
-In effect we are marrying all the frequency ranges to form a single solid homogeneous sound.
+In effect, we are marrying all the frequency ranges to form a single solid homogeneous sound.
 I find it much easier to work with ranges than single frequencies as the demo mix should already be well mixed and therefore small corrective changes won’t be required.

 Using a dynamic equaliser on a demo master allows for frequency ranges to ‘breathe’ and bounce along to the timing of the mix.
 The idea is to have one range dip while another peaks and vice versa.
 This alternating of gains across ranges gives the perception of motion and that is exactly what the aim is here – to make a dynamic demo master that controls the dynamic range of frequency ranges.

-In the video I break down all the features of a dynamic equaliser and show you how to isolate specific frequency ranges for dynamic processing.
+In the Mastering Demos with EQ video, I break down all the features of a dynamic equaliser and show you how to isolate specific frequency ranges for dynamic processing.
 I explain how to use slopes and crossovers to achieve the smoothest transition from range to range.
 I explain what settings work best when using equalisation for mastering and I run through a number of options using a well mixed demo.

 Topics covered in this video are: